 “Those bushes she sent me through… no other area in here with that much open space has bushes except for that one.”

-Not wanting to waste time, Adam started sprinting towards his destination.
+Not wanting to waste time, Adam started sprinting toward his destination.
 He wasn’t that great of a runner, yet he figured he might as well try.

 A few moments later, he expected to feel the burning sensation that came with exercise.
 Instead, he noted a strange surge of energy flowing within him.